Tisa-Segovic/Python---Secure-Chatting-Project/README.txt

 *How It Works*:

 In the chat system, the server is responsible for passing a message from A to B (two chat clients for example).
 The server emulates "the noisy location" by flipping bits of the message randomly as it goes along.
-Here, the checksum on the client-side is implemented, so that in case if the server is bad, the clients read each other's messages without any problem.
-Thus, it uses the fact that bits being passed carry enough information to recover what the environment might have corrupted from either or both of the client's messages.
+Here, the checksum on the client-side is implemented, so that in case if some kind of noise occured, the clients read each other's messages without any problem.

 *Outcomes of the Project*